Postcode:

 Environmental Specialists should be passionate about the environment and have a strong understanding of environmental impacts.
 You’ll need to be a good communicator and be confident liaising with stakeholders from a range of backgrounds.
 Environmental Specialists require excellent analytical skills and should have strong attention to detail.

-There are 2 courses available for people who want to become an Environmental Specialist.
+There is one course available for people who want to become an Environmental Specialist.

 Possible job outcomes: